8ctopus/nano-timer/README.md

 ## features

-- measure time between events
+- measure timing between various events
+- measure variability for the same code loop
 - log only requests slower than a given threshold
 - automatically log when the destructor is called
 - measure peak memory use